-73. Sales by state-owned domed stadiums and baseball facilities
+87. Sales by State-owned Domed Stadiums and Baseball Facilities

-This exemption allows tax-free sales to be made within state-owned domed stadiums with a seating capacity of at least 70,000 or any open baseball site that has a seating capacity of at least 10,000 and has a professional sports franchise that participates in Class Triple A professional baseball.
+This exemption allows tax-free sales to be made within state-owned domed stadiums with a seating capacity of at least 70,000 or has a seating capacity of at least 12,500 located in a parish with population of between 185,000 and 250,000, or any open baseball site that has a seating capacity of at least 10,000 and has a professional sports franchise that participates in Class Triple A professional baseball.
 This exemption covers sales of souvenirs and refreshments, parking fees, and guided tours.
 This exemption does not extend to sales of tangible personal property through trade shows or similar events.
 The purpose of this exemption is to provide financial assistance to qualifying stadiums.